dime-coin/electrumx-docs/environment.rst

 server resource consumption and prevent simple DoS.

 Address subscriptions in ElectrumX-Dime are very cheap - they consume about 160 bytes of memory each and are processed efficiently.
-I feel the two subscription-related defaults below are low and encourage you to raise them.
+The two subscription-related defaults below are low and it is encouraged to raise them.

 .. envvar:: MAX_SESSIONS